Enterprise - Perini Navi Sail Yacht

 Design

-Enterprise measures 50.00 feet in length, with a max draft of 9.79 feet and a beam of 10.52 feet.
-She has a gross tonnage of 410 tonnes.
+Enterprise measures 43.30 metres in length, with a max draft of 6.37 metres and a beam of 8.80 metres.
+She has a gross tonnage of 254 tonnes.

 Performance and Capabilities

-Enterprise has a top speed of 14.50 knots and a cruising speed of 12.00 knots.
-She is powered by a single screw propulsion system
+Enterprise has a top speed of 13 knots.
+She is powered by a twin screw propulsion system

-Enterprise is a custom sailing yacht launched in 2012 by Perini Navi in Viareggio, Italy.
+Enterprise is a custom sailing yacht launched in 1989 by Perini Navi.

 Credited with a combination of technical brilliance and first class design, Perini Navi has always been in a class of its own.
 In 1982, unable to find a yacht suited to his personal concepts and ideas, Fabio Perini designed and built the first prototype of what would prove to be the most successful series of large sailing yachts in the world.